fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 2. Load the data/diabetes.arff dataset.

-3. Click the “Classify” tab.
+3. Click the "Classify" tab.

-4. Change the “Test options” to “Use training set” and click the “Start” button.
+4. Change the "Test options" to "Use training set" and click the "Start" button.

-5. Right click on the results in the “Result list” and click “Save model” and enter a filename like “diabetes-final”.
+5. Right click on the results in the "Result list" and click "Save model" and enter a filename like "diabetes-final".

 You have just trained a final model on the entire training dataset and saved the resulting model to a file.